-- Attend all Clinical Orientation classes per program. - Submit documentation of all health requirements and other compliance items on EXXAT database as directed by the DCE/designee - Complete Student Profile/Biographical page on EXXAT as instructed by DCE. - Access all pertinent information needed for SCE/LCE from the DCE/designee in a timely manner.
-Respond to emails in a timely fashion to ensure sufficient time for a successful on-boarding process. - Contact the facility not later than four weeks before the start of the experience (or as otherwise directed by the DCE) to communicate with the SCCE/CI and to ensure their receipt of access to the student packet, and obtain information on any additional requirements, such as work schedule, directions to the facility, dress code, etc. - Failure to complete and/or submit requirements on time may be subject to disciplinary action up to and including a fee assignment or deferral of attendance to the current clinical experience.
+- Attend all Clinical Orientation classes per program. - Submit documentation of all health requirements and other compliance items on EXXAT as directed by the DCE/designee - Complete Student Profile/Biographical page on EXXAT as instructed by DCE. - Access all pertinent information needed for SCE/LCE from the DCE/designee in a timely manner.
+Respond to emails in a timely fashion to ensure sufficient time for a successful on-boarding process. - Contact the facility SCCE/CI as directed by the DCE, to confirm placement and obtain information any additional requirements, such as work schedule, directions to the facility, dress code, and for proper communication. - Failure to complete and/or submit requirements on time may be subject to disciplinary action up to and including a fee assignment or deferral of attendance to the current clinical experience.

-Prior and/ or during the SCE/LCE the student will:
+Prior to and/or during the SCE/LCE the student will: